jelicia-creates/PRiO/README.md

 Export your prioritized matrix for offline reference or sharing with colleagues selecting the "Take Screenshot" button.

 # Deployment
-PRiO is deployed on Heroku, making it easily accessible from any web browser without the need for local installations.
+PRiO is deployed on ShinyAppsIo, making it easily accessible from any web browser without the need for local installations.
+See here: bit.ly/prio-jr

 # Getting Started
 To run PRiO locally on your machine, follow these steps: